Seelammahesh/trypythondjango1-/readme.txt

 pip install django-htmx,included it in installed_apps and middlewares of settings.py file made some changes in create-update.html for htmx created forms.html in recipe app and rendered create-update.html using forms.html

+video-66
+created partials directory in recipe and created detail.html.. used some htmx fields like hx-get,hx-trigger .... created a new directory named fixtures and dumped all the data of recipe into it ..
+(python manage.py dumpdata recipe)--by using this we get data of recipe

+(python manage.py dumpdata recipe --indent 4) -- by using this we get json data..

+(python manage.py dumpdata recipe --indent 4 > fixtures/recipes.json) --- this will dump data into directory